17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 The Alamo

-You can brief yourself on The Alamo’s significance at the Wall of History.
-You’ll love meeting actors, portraying soldiers and historical figures, and even watching scheduled reenactments of various battle scenes.
-The effort put into keeping the spirit and history of The Alamo alive is astounding!
+Brief yourself on The Alamo’s significance at the Wall of History.
+On our visit to The Alamo, we loved watching actors portray soldiers and historical figures, and the scheduled reenactments of various battle scenes.
+We thought the effort put into keeping the spirit and history of The Alamo alive is astounding!

 The grounds of the Alamo compound are stunning, too.
-Admire the cactus garden, Alamo Church, or the original battlegrounds.
+We were particularly impressed by the cactus garden, the Alamo Church, and the original battlegrounds.
 All are kept pristine.
-After your visit, you will always, “Remember the Alamo!”

 San Antonio Zoo

 Ready to see the wild side of San Antonio?
 Take a trip to the San Antonio Zoo to appreciate over 8,500 animals, both exotic and local.
-Founded in the 1800s, the zoo maintains much of its charm with attractions like a vintage carousel, while incorporating modern features for guests and animals throughout its 56 acres.
-Today, it’s one of San Antonio’s top attractions.
+Founded in the 1800s, the zoo maintains much of its charm.
+On our visit, we were enchanted by historic attractions like the vintage carousel and also enjoyed how the zoo incorporates modern features for guests and animals throughout its 56 acres.

 San Antonio Zoo

-Spend a few hours at the San Antonio Zoo gazing upon elegant giraffes and zebras as they graze the well-maintained land in their exhibits.
+Especially if you’ve got kids in tow, we recommend spending a few hours at the San Antonio Zoo gazing upon elegant giraffes and zebras as they graze the well-maintained land in their exhibits.
 Meet rhinos, hippos, bears, elephants, kangaroos, and countless other species.
-You’ll be glad to see that the animals are well looked after and are quite active.
+If you’re like us, you’ll be glad to see that the animals are well looked after and active.

-Note that the San Antonio Zoo heats up under the Texan sun around noon.
-Morning trips to the zoo are best before the animals retire for an afternoon nap.
+PRO TIP: After visiting Texas during the warmer months on our last trip, we should warn you that the San Antonio Zoo heats up under the Texan sun around noon.
+We recommend a morning trip to the zoo to catch the animals before they retire for an afternoon nap.

 San Antonio Missions National Historical Park

-Texas has no shortage of marvelous historic missions.
-But, as the state’s only UNESCO World Heritage Site, the San Antonio Missions National Historical Park is a must-see destination.
+We’ve learned on our trips that Texas has no shortage of marvelous historic missions.
+But, as the state’s only UNESCO World Heritage Site, the San Antonio Missions National Historical Park is, in our opinion, a must-see destination while in the Alamo City.

 San Antonio Missions National Historical Park

-As you walk the grounds of San Antonio Missions National Historical Park, you’ll come across brilliant cacti and flowers, museums, and four ancient mission buildings—San Jose, San Juan, Espada, and Concepción.
+While walking the grounds of San Antonio Missions National Historical Park, we loved strolling among brilliant cacti and flowers, museums, and four ancient mission buildings—San Jose, San Juan, Espada, and Concepción.
 The rustic 17th- and 18th-century Spanish Colonial architecture is still stunning as it stands today.

 What better way to learn about the trials the indigenous people faced 300 years ago in the midst of Colonialism than by hearing it from their families?
 The “We’re Still Here” exhibit is dedicated to telling the stories of these people from their direct descendants.
 The displays give the modern community a voice, a connection to their roots, and a way to honor the people who built San Antonio.